Julie A. Robinson

-Julie Ann Robinson (born January 14, 1957) is a Senior United States district judge of the United States District Court for the District of Kansas.
+Julie Ann Robinson (born January 14, 1957) is a senior United States district judge of the United States District Court for the District of Kansas.

 Education and career

 Born in Omaha, Nebraska, Robinson received a Bachelor of Science from the University of Kansas in 1978 and a Juris Doctor from the University of Kansas School of Law in 1981.
 She was a law clerk in private practice in Kansas in 1981.
 She was a law clerk for Judge Benjamin E. Franklin of the United States Bankruptcy Court from 1981 to 1983.
 She was an Assistant United States Attorney of the United States Attorney's Office for the District of Kansas from 1983 to 1992.
 She was an adjunct faculty member at the University of Kansas School of Law from 1989 to 1990.

 She served as a senior litigation counsel for the United States Attorney's Office for the District of Kansas from 1992 to 1994.
 She was a Judge of the United States Bankruptcy Appellate Panel of the Tenth Circuit from 1996 to 2001.
-Robinson chaired the federal judiciary's Court Administration and Case Management Committee (CACM) from around 2011 through 2014.
+Robinson was appointed by Chief Justice John Roberts to chair the federal judiciary's Court Administration and Case Management Committee (CACM) from around 2011 through 2014.
+Roberts also appointed Robinson to the federal judiciary’s Budget Committee and the Workplace Conduct Committee, the Federal Judicial Center’s District Judge Benchbook Committee, and to serve as a commissioner of the U.S. Supreme Court Fellows Program.
+Robinson also serves on the Law and Technology Committee of the National Academies of Sciences, Engineering and Medicine.

+Robinson has also taught trial practice at the University of Kansas School of Law and later served on the University of Kansas School of Law Board of Governors.
+Robinson has been the recipient of several awards, including a distinguished alumni award from the University of Kansas School of Law, the KBA Distinguished Service Award, the KBA Courageous Judge Award, and has been inducted into the Women’s Hall of Fame at the University of Kansas, into the Kansas African American Museum Trailblazer Hall of Fame, and was the first recipient of the Judge Julie A. Robinson Award, which is an annual award presented by the Bankruptcy Court for outstanding community leadership.